 Public hearing 7: Barriers to accessing a safe, quality and inclusive school education and life course impacts

-The Royal Commission will hold a public hearing in Brisbane from Monday, 12 October 2020 to Friday, 16 October 2020.
-The hearing will be closed to the public but will be live streamed on the Royal Commission website.
+The Royal Commission held a public hearing in Brisbane from Monday, 12 October 2020 to Friday, 16 October 2020.
+The hearing was closed to the public but was live streamed on the Royal Commission website.

-The public hearing will explore the barriers experienced by students with disability in accessing and obtaining a safe, quality and inclusive school education and the resulting impacts on the life course of those students, and their families, when these barriers prevent access to equitable education.
+The public hearing explored the barriers experienced by students with disability in accessing and obtaining a safe, quality and inclusive school education and the resulting impacts on the life course of those students, and their families, when these barriers prevent access to equitable education.

-The scope and purpose of the public hearing will therefore inquire into certain issues as they relate to the experiences of students with disability, including:
+The scope and purpose of the public hearing therefore inquired into certain issues as they relate to the experiences of students with disability, including:

 - the impact on students with disability of absences, suspensions, exclusions and expulsion from school